Contents

 A first degree felony is the highest level of felony under Ohio law.

-Columbus Aggravated Vehicular Homicide Ohio Lawyer
+Aggravated Vehicular Homicide in Ohio - Columbus Lawyer